mfkiwl/RISC-V_Vector_Accelerator_For_ML/docs/pages/Guides/Guide-AddingDocumentation.md

 ## Adding Documentation to the Website

-- Write your documentation in a Markdown file using your favourite text-editor (extension .md).
+- Write your documentation in a Markdown file (extension .md) using your favourite text-editor .
 There are many examples of existing documentation under `.../docs/pages`
 - Add a YAML header to your documentation file.
 You can follow this template:

 ```YAML